lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-30-Quotienting.md

 ### No need for the axiom of choice (AC)

 Many authors seem to dislike equivalence classes, instead using AC to choose an arbitrary representative.
-While I accept AC, it's surely poor taste to use it without cause, and it overcomplicates proofs.
+While I accept AC, to use it without cause might be seen as lazy.
+More to the point, reasoning about AC can be delicate, leading to needlessly complicated proofs.
 Operations on equivalence classes can be defined simply as the *union of all possible results* of the corresponding operation on representatives.
 If the operation respects the equivalence relation, then the union will be trivial, the union of a family of identical sets, and we get our result by $\bigcup\\{x\\} = x$.

 You may well ask, what if the desired result isn't a set?
 This issue does not arise in Isabelle/ZF, where I first did this work and where everything is a set.
-For Isabelle/HOL a simple trick solves the problem: it's always possible to define your operation to return a singleton set, and finally extract the desired result by calling `the_elem`, which maps $\\{x\\} \mapsto x$.
+For Isabelle/HOL a simple trick solves the problem: it's always possible to define your operation to return a *singleton set*, and finally extract the desired result by calling `the_elem`, which maps $\\{x\\} \mapsto x$.

 By the way, referring to an operation like `the_elem` as the "axiom of unique choice" is as oxymoronic as referring to plastic as "vegan leather".